-6.1.7.1 Monitoring requirements in this permit begin in the first full quarter following the effective date of the permit or the permittee's date of discharge authorization, whichever date comes later unless otherwise stated.
-If the monitoring is required on a quarterly basis, permittees must monitor at least once in each of the following 3-month intervals: January 1 - March 31;
+Monitoring requirements in this permit begin in the first full quarter following the effective date of the permit or the permittee's date of discharge authorization, whichever date comes later unless otherwise stated.
+If the monitoring is required on a quarterly basis, permittees must monitor at least once in each of the following 3-month intervals:

-April 1 - June 30; July 1 - September 30; and October 1 - December 31.
+January 1 - March 31; April 1 - June 30; July 1 - September 30; and October 1 - December 31.

 a.
-If the monitoring is required on a bi-annualbiannual basis as required in Part 6.2.1.1 and Appendix C.3.4, permittees must monitor at least once in each of the following 6-month intervals:
+If the monitoring is required on a bi-annual basis as required in Appendix C.3.4, permittees must monitor at least once in each of the following 6-month intervals:

-January 1 - June 30;

-July 1 - December 31.
+January 1 - June 30; July 1 - December 31.

 b.
-For example, if a permittee obtains permit coverage on August 15, 20172022, then the first monitoring quarter is October 1 - December 31, 2017.2022.
+For example, if a permittee obtains permit coverage on August 15, 2017, then the first monitoring quarter is October 1 - December 31, 2017.
 This monitoring schedule may be modified in accordance with Part 6.1.5 if the revised schedule is documented within the SWPPP.

-6.1.8 Alternative Sampling Schedules.
+6.1.8 Alternative Sampling Schedules

-If you are the permittee is unable to obtain the required samples and/or analytical results for two consecutive quarters, create an alternative sampling schedule, explaining why the alternative schedule is necessary, and certifying that samples taken using the proposed sampling schedule are representative of the stormwater associated with industrial activity discharged from the site.
+If you are unable to obtain the required samples and/or analytical results for two consecutive quarters, create an alternative sampling schedule, explaining why the alternative schedule is necessary, and certifying that samples taken using the proposed sampling schedule are representative of the stormwater associated with industrial activity discharged from the site.

 Place the schedule, explanation, and certification in the SWPPP.
 Alternative sampling schedules shall not propose fewer samples and are limited to proposed changes in the hours and/or days during which a sample can be taken.

-6.2 Required Monitoring.

-All required monitoring must be conducted in accordance with the procedures described in Appendix B.14.
+6.2 Required Monitoring All required monitoring must be conducted in accordance with the procedures described in Appendix B.14.
 This permit includes the following types of required analytical monitoring, one or more of which may apply to the permittee's discharge: